If connectivity in today’s digital world represents “everything,” then surely the opposite must be true of disconnectivity.

 As we immerse ourselves in the 21st century and the Internet of Things—the symbiosis between design and device—and live our lives according to the new laws of online and omni-channel retailing that are but a few steps away from artificial intelligence running our lives for us, it has become harder to remember when we did not function with such real-time immediacy.

-A philosophical debate rages around the enablement of modern life as we know it and the theory that it has been subverted (or disrupted) by organized cyber gangs making use of the so-called dark web to turn connectivity into criminal gain.
+A philosophical debate rages around the enablement of modern life as we know it and the theory that it has been subverted (or disrupted) by organized cyber gangs making use of the so-called Dark Web to turn connectivity into criminal gain and darker purpose.
 They are suspected of cyber warfare, the disruption of democracy, and denial of service attacks against other countries’ vital infrastructure.

 How would switching off the technology affect our relationship with the latest must-have generation of mobile technology?
 Denial of service certainly has far-reaching implications, but is everything as it seems?
 In a world where opposites attract, denial of service could be a force for good and put to commercial use, particularly in retail where organized retail crime gangs and opportunist thieves have had a free hand at disrupting legitimate business.